wavemaker/docs/website/blog/2020-04-27-covid19-visualization-using-wavemaker.md

 WaveMaker automatically identifies the JSON response structure from the imported REST API and makes it available for binding through variables.
 [![screenshot](/learn/assets/wm-blog-covid19-07-studio-binding.png)](/learn/assets/wm-blog-covid19-07-studio-binding.png)

+Step 5: Deploy to cloud and we are done!